sathish-t/nanopore-mod-course/computer-setup.md

 mkdir -p ~/nanomod_course_outputs
 ```

-#### Software modules used in python and R

-We need the following software modules on top of the base installs of python and R.

-In Python, we need:
-- h5py
-- modbampy
-- numpy
-- scikit-learn
-- scipy
-- pandas
-- pysam

-In R, we need:
-- ggplot2
-- hexbin
-- devtools
-- ggthemes

 ## Descriptions of software packages and links to their documentation and installation instructions

 We list the software packages we use with a brief description and useful links below.